kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

  ##### Here is a link to the gerber files of my PCB design: https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/embeddeds/v.2%20training%20aid%20board.zip

  ##### Printed circuit boards can be ordered from any one of a multitude of fabricators.
 Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com or read the fabricator site collection list at https://www.eevblog.com/wiki/index.php?title=PCB_Manufacturers.

+ I would appreciate if you ordered everything RoHS, paying a little extra to do so.

+ If you end up ordering excess parts and circuit boards and you appreciate my efforts at making these plans available for free to you, I would appreciate donations of your excess.
+Please open an "Issue" to contact me for address.